Must-See Spots for Sports Fans

 Home to the Duke University Blue Devils Division I football program

-The Duke Blue Devils play their home games at Brooks Field at the 40,000-seat Wallace Wade Stadium.
-For a convenient place to stay, walk to and from Duke games at the JB Duke Hotel.
+See the Duke Blue Devils play their home games under the lights at Brooks Field at the 40,000-seat Wallace Wade Stadium.
+For a convenient place to stay, walk to Duke games and explore campus from the JB Duke Hotel.

 O’Kelly-Riddick Stadium | 1801 Fayetteville St.